Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo apt install cmake # will install cmake.
 Needed to build pico binaries pip install -e "git+https://github.com/Panduza/panduza-py.git@main#egg=panduza&subdirectory=client" # will install python client of panduza
 ```
+Python is already installed on ubuntu distribution, you won't have to re-install it.

-Panduza is the conbinations of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
+As mentionned in the beggining, panduza is the conbinations of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
 We will explain each part of the chaine.

 # Configuration of the Raspberry PI PICO

 The configuration of the PICO is a important step of the project.